spatialnimbios/testcases/Intermediate/MembraneLocalization/README.md

 The Smoldyn model was run 10 times in the stand alone Verion 2.61.
 The Gillespie (N=10), ODE and PDE models were run in Vcell.
-The NERDSS model was run x times in the stand alone Version.
+The NERDSS model was run 10 times in the stand alone Version.